o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

 [![Kibana logs](kibana-logs.png)](kibana-logs.png)

-These are all the logs collected by fluentbit from the kubernetes cluster, feel free to give it a try and experiment with a bit!
+These are all the logs collected by fluentbit from the kubernetes cluster, feel free to give it a try and experiment with it a bit!

 We can also debug fluentbit by tailing its logs via: